jenkinsci/bitbucket-push-and-pull-request-plugin/docs/index.md

 - As you see from the code: `return matches(allowedBranches, bitbucketAction.getTargetBranch(), null);`, the matching is between the string you specified (`allowedBranches`) and the **target branch** specified in the payload sent from BitBucket (`bitbucketAction.getTargetBranch()`).
 This means that **The filter is not on the source branch, but on the target branch.**

 - You can find al lot of examples in this test class: [BitBucketPPRPullRequestCreatedActionFilterTest.java](https://github.com/jenkinsci/bitbucket-push-and-pull-request-plugin/blob/master/src/test/java/io/jenkins/plugins/bitbucketpushandpullrequest/filter/pullrequest/cloud/BitBucketPPRPullRequestCreatedActionFilterTest.java)

-### About the build state propagation and the approve set by Jenkins on BitBucket

-- Actually, the bitbucket credentials needed for the state propagation are the ones provided in the git plugin configuration for the job.
-That means, that you don't need to give other credentials: **it should work out of the box**.

-The only limit of this solution is that **the build status propagation will work only if you are using**, for the git plugin, **credentials of the kind: "Username with Password"**.

 # Environment variables